Level: very easy (our easiest guided tour)

 We have a variety of hiking trails, mostly up creeks as they are very pleasant and this gives you the option of going for a swim whenever you wish.
 If you are more into hiking than paddling, you can choose this option... or, if you want to mix it up a bit, that's fine too.
 We are always flexible.

 Another interesting place to visit is the viewpoint.
 This hike is suitable for moderately fit adventurers.
 The summit of this viewpoint takes about an hour to reach.
 The view of Cheow Lan Reservoir and the thick jungle below is well-worth the effort to reach the top.
+As you hike in Khao Sok, your guide will point out wild edible plants, medicinal plants, and wild fruit.

 We stay in unique, low impact, floating bamboo huts on the massive 165 square kilometer reservoir.
 These accommodations are very basic.
 They have traditional thin, firm Thai mattresses.
 It's a small step up from camping, but a small price to pay for being in such a lovely remote setting.
 We support the national park department and these bungalows are owned and operated by the national park.
 They do not belong to us.